 The aim of the project is to understand the role and significance of Torksey by plotting the chronological and spatial development of the various centres of activity, which have been tentatively identified through metal detecting.
 These include a putative Anglo-Saxon riverine ‘beach market’, the Viking winter encampment and wider trading site, the Anglo-Scandinavian burh and the Torksey ware kilns.
 The project has major implications for wider understanding of the Viking Great Army and its interaction with local populations, the development of Anglo-Saxon burhs, and the evolving nature of trade and industry in the early medieval period, and its connections with power and ideology.

-Funding has been provided by the British Academy, the Society of Antiquaries of London, and the Robert Kiln Trust.
+Funding has been provided by the British Academy, the Society of Antiquaries of London, the Universities of Sheffield and York, and the Robert Kiln Trust.